Meet Latsch: Our Bald Eagle Ambassador

 This made him unable to survive in the wild.

-Today, Latsch is thriving at the Center and allows visitors the opportunity to observe a Bald Eagle up close, an experience they’ll likely never forget.
+Today, at the age of 7, Latsch is thriving at the Center and allows visitors the opportunity to observe a Bald Eagle up close, an experience they’ll likely never forget.

 - Hatched in 2016